cardiffnlp/timelms/README.md

 tlms.eval_model('roberta-base', 'data/tweets/tweets-2020-2021-subset-rnd.jl')
 ```

-We also provide a method for evaluating other models supported by the Transformers package using PPPL.
+We provide a method for evaluating other models supported by the Transformers package using PPPL.
 For evaluating over the periods of 2020 to 2021, we recommend retrieving the tweets used for our evaluation (we provide tweet ids [here](data/test_ids.csv.zip)), or using the 50K subset provided in this repository as an alternative.
 For the time being, we only support models based on RoBERTa (most Twitter LMs).